 2) In addition candidates must meet at least one of the conditions expressed in the following points:

-a) Hold a master's in Earth Science or related Engineering Sciences, or equivalent, or the degree corresponding to a Bachelor degree in the field of Earth Science or related Engineering Sciences with a number of credits less than 240 ECTS.
+a) Hold a master's in Earth Science or related Engineering Sciences, or equivalent.
 The applicant must have a minimum final grade of 14 values in these cycles;

-c) Hold a schoolar, scientific or professional curriculum in Earth Science or related Engineering Sciences that is recognized by the FCT NOVA Scientific Council under the Council of the Department of the DCT proposal as attesting the capacity to accomplish this cycle of studies;
+c) Hold a schoolar, scientific or professional curriculum in Earth Science or related Engineering Sciences that is recognized by the NOVA FCT Scientific Council under the Council of the Department of Earth Sciences proposal as attesting the capacity to accomplish this cycle of studies;

 d) The recognition referred subparagraphs b) and c) of first paragraph shall be based on recommendations issued by two professors or PhD researchers, considered experts in the scientific concerned field and appointed by the Scientific Committee of the PhD program.